teanalab/prepost/README.md

 #prepost
-All experiments were performed on a collection of auto reviews, which I included here with used dictionary.
+All experiments were performed on a collection of auto reviews, which I include here with used dictionary.

 1) goldstandard.txt [prepurchase and postpurchase reviews are annotated by 1 and 2 respectively]